ICHIKAWA DANZÔ VI

 Ichikawa Danzô VI was a talented tachiyaku, who made a name for himself in Edo, Ôsaka and Kyôto (as did his two predecessors in the line).
 Able to play in both jidaimono and sewamono, he was particularly appreciated in wagoto or budôgoto roles.
 He was also able to play female roles, like Akoya in the drama "Dan no Ura Kabuto Gunki".
 He had the reputation to be reluctant to play extravagant roles and, just like Ichikawa Danzô V, gave importance to both realism and classicism in his way of acting.

 Ichikawa Danzô VI gathered eight roles popularized by Ichikawa Danzô I and Ichikawa Danzô II in a special collection called Kogeki no Hasshu.
-This long-forgotten collection includes the roles of Taira no Kagekiyo, Aoto Saemon and Ômori Hikoshichi.
+This long-forgotten collection included the roles of Taira no Kagekiyo, Aoto Saemon Fujitsuna and Ômori Hikoshichi.

 Ichikawa Danzô VI playing the role of Akoya in a print made by Utagawa Kunisada I (1851~1853)